Saint Patrick's Day holds a special place in my heart.

 1. This morning I made my hubby and son a fruit and protein shake that I flavored with mint and added a bit of parsley to to color it.
 Kind of like a healthy shamrock shake.
 Not quite tasty enough to post, but they enjoyed it!

 2. One year we used potato stamps and stamped green shamrock shapes all over paper bags which I then taped together into a table runner :-).
-Here are simple instructions in case you can’t easily envision what I’m talking about.

 3. How about Saint Patrick's Day Fudge?
 Super simple, yummy and green!